Lemmings19/coding-challenge/README.md

 `sudo apt install phpmyadmin`

-Update the Apache config located at `/etc/apache2/sites-available`:
+Update the Apache config located at `/etc/apache2/sites-available` to contain:
 ```
     Alias /phpmyadmin /usr/share/phpmyadmin
 ```

+### Install Socket.io

+`package.json` in the root directory of this repo contains the appropriate libraries.
+You may need to run `npm install` to download and install them.

+### Install CodeIgniter4

+**WARNING:** CodeIgniter4 is not suitable for production environments.
+Honestly, it's not suitable for development environments either as it is full of bugs.
+Good thing this is a throwaway project.

+Just run `composer install`.